ynotstartups/ynotstartups.github.io/notes/index.md

 - Design it twice
-    - write down two designs, each with pros and cons, then perhaps there will appears a third designs with combined pros and less cons
+    - write down two designs, each with pros and cons, then perhaps there will appear a third design with combined pros and less cons
 - Architect great design rather than just working codes, then writing comments should be fun since that’s how you identify the best design
 - reduce complexity by adding or removing abstraction